 Double Diamond chair at Stevens Pass, December 2017

-So in the end Stevens isn’t really a destination-quality resort due to the proximity to Seattle and the low elevation and funky weather, so it gets a low score from us, but for locals in Seattle it is the place to go for steep challenging terrain.
-You would definitely have to pick your days, but if you hit it just right I’m sure it’s great and I’m sure I would have a season pass there if I lived in Seattle.
+So in the end Stevens isn’t really a destination-quality resort due to the proximity to Seattle and the low elevation and funky weather, so it gets a low score from us.
+But for locals in Seattle it is one of the best places to go for steep challenging terrain.
+You would definitely have to pick your days, but if you hit it just right I’m sure it’s great.

 Mill Valley at Stevens Pass, December 2017